mpemburn/api-consumer/README.md

 │       │   ...
 ```

-#### Primary Classes
+#### Parente Endpoint Classes
-Each primary class (e.g., `ShopifyEndpoint`, `DiscourseEndpoint` above) needs to extend this package's `AbstractEndpoint` class.
+Each parent endpoint class (e.g., `ShopifyEndpoint`, `DiscourseEndpoint` above) needs to extend this package's `AbstractEndpoint` class.
 Individual endpoints then extends its primary class.
 For example:
 ```php
 <?php